 Detailed information about the application process can be found in the Admissions section of this page.

 Yes.
-If you have missed the application deadline, you may enroll in UK as a “postbac” student.
-This will allow you to take online courses in any semester and formally apply for the Program during the Spring 2019 semester.
+If you missed an application deadline, you may enroll in UK as a “postbac” student.
+This will allow you to take online courses in any semester and formally apply for the Program during the next application period.
 Before you do you should talk to Dr. Lars Bjork (firstname.lastname@example.org) and be sure that you meet the Program admission requirements.

 The Superintendent program consists of 4 courses spread out over a period of 11 months.